 Residential Property Prospects 2014 – 2017

-Residential Property Prospects 2014 to 2017 provides a comprehensive and well thought out view detailing the fundamentals of the residential market and how they interact to drive activity and price growth across the different state markets.
-Rather than the “more of the same” twelve month predictions presented in the media, BIS Shrapnel’s three year outlook aims to identify turning points in the market with a view to identifying where price growth is likely to be, rather than where it is already occurring.
+Residential Property Prospects 2014 – 2017 is a comprehensive report that provides a detailed and independent view of the fundamentals of the residential market and how they interact to drive activity and price growth across the different state markets.
+Forecasts are based on current and emerging trends, rather than media commentary around the 24 hour news cycle, with a three year outlook aimed to identify turning points in the market with a view to identifying where price growth is likely to be, rather than where it is already occurring.

 - the economic outlook and business conditions

 - interest rate movements and timings, housing loan affordability

 - impact of Federal and State government incentives

 - stock deficiencies or oversupply in each market

 - trends in rental yields and forecasts for rental growth

 - annual median house price forecasts for state territory capital cities, as well as the regional areas of Cairns, Townsville, Sunshine Coast, Gold Coast, Newcastle and Wollongong.

 An annual subscription includes the main report, along with an update published in December.
 Market Briefs are also provided in September and March quarters to keep you up-to-date with all events impacting on the residential market.
 Your organisation will also have access to our team of residential property consultants and analysts throughout the year to further discuss forecasts, content or methodologies.
 Reports are provided in Hard Copy only.